 Tripe and beans is one of those dishes that gives you the feeling that you’ve made something really special and no one can question it.

-And, most people would rather pass on the few “delicate” and time-consuming steps that must be taken to properly prepare the tripe before cooking.
+And, most people would rather pass on the few “delicate” and time-consuming steps that must be taken to properly prepare before cooking this dinner.
 Be that as it may, a good plate of this delicacy with spinners (small dumplings) on a weekday afternoon just as the sun is going down can’t be beat by anything in the Jamaican culinary roster.

-The best dish is usually made with the fresh cow tripe, sometimes a day old.
-However, nowadays you don’t have to worry about the age of the cow’s tripe because everything is mixed up, cleaned, and placed in the refrigerator at the butcher’s shop for sale.
+The best dish is usually made with the fresh cow's tripe, sometimes a day old.
+However, nowadays you don’t have to worry about the age because everything is mixed up, cleaned, and placed in the refrigerator at the butcher’s shop for sale.

-Even though we now use modern methods to pre-prepare the tripe, I still recommend washing it with vinegar or lemon juice before cooking…please take my advice.
+Even though we now use modern methods to pre-prepare innards, I still recommend washing it with vinegar or lemon juice before cooking…please take my advice.